 Environmental hazard Improper handling of fuel is a danger to the environment.

-Do not allow fuel to get into the ground water, the ground, or the sewage system.
+- Do not allow fuel to get into the ground water, the ground, or the sewage system.

-Lift the cover of the filler cap • and insert the ignition key.
+Lift the cover ● of the filler cap and insert the ignition key in the lock.

 Danger of damage Ignition key breakage.